 until the unpredictable happened.

-around in a fearful state is what leads to the
+Walking around in a fearful state is what leads

-lingers and the survivor seeks safety in many
+doom lingers and the survivor seeks safety in

-ways.
-Safety in such a tumultuous world means
+many ways.
+Safety in such a tumultuous world

-home, many people try to avoid the memories
+was in the home, many people try to avoid the

-by moving.
-On the surface this may look like
+memories by moving.
+On the surface this may

-a solution.
-As triggers tend to be generalized,
+look like a solution.
+As triggers tend to be

-wherever it is.
-This related belief is that
+in the home wherever it is.
+This related belief

-my home is not safe.
-In this instance,
+is that my home is not safe.
+In this

-there is no refuge for the survivor until this
+instance, there is no refuge for the survivor

 The feeling that the individual is somehow tainted